necozita/databasion/README.md

 ## Testing

 Currently Databasion uses the cucumber test suite.
 Any patches or pull requests must have a corresponding Feature, and all tests must pass.
+Feature branches get bonus points.

 ## Author